SRGSSR/castor/Sources/Castor/Castor.docc/Articles/user-interfaces/standard-views-article.md

 }
 <!-- markdownlint-restore -->

+## Custom views

-> Note: If these views do not meet your needs, you are free to create your own views from scratch. ``Castor`` provides low-level APIs that are also used by our standard views.
+If the provided views don't meet your needs, you can create your own custom views from scratch:

+- To implement a Cast device selection list, use ``Cast``.
+With it, you can list available devices and start or end a session.
+- Once a session is established, the ``Cast`` object exposes a ``Cast/player`` property that provides a ``CastPlayer`` instance.
+You can use this instance to manage the player state and the item list.

+When building a user interface, you can also use ``CastIcon`` to display the Cast connection state, or ``CastProgressTracker`` to handle playback position—for example, in combination with ``SwiftUI/Slider``.

 ## Google Cast views